Students at Langley Grammar School achieved a very pleasing set of results in the 2018 GCSE examinations.

 24.5% of entries across all the reformed subjects were awarded the highest grade 9

-The latest Department for Education performance tables are showing the provisional P8 progress figure as 0.97
+The Department for Education performance tables shows the provisional P8 progress figure as 0.97

 2017 GCSE Results

 This was the first set of results to include the new reformed (Grade 9-1) GCSE courses in Maths and English; these qualifications are more challenging, with significantly increased course content and more difficult examination papers.